Come into the Circle

-ORIGINS: Quetzal Flores & Dr. Martha Gonzalez of QUETZAL, Grammy-award winning band, has helped spread the Fandango throughout the U.S..
+ORIGINS: Quetzal Flores & Dr. Martha Gonzalez of QUETZAL, Grammy-award winning band, have helped spread the Fandango throughout the U.S..
 Great Leap’s Nobuko Miyamoto has composed contemporary Obon pieces danced by over 10,000 people yearly at Obon Festivals in So Cal.
 Nigerian Talking Drum Ensemble and Le Ballet Dembaya take West African dance into schools and communities throughout LA.

 Hundreds of folks of all ages and cultures will celebrate connections to each other and Mother Earth.
 The exemplary work of FandangObon was presented at the 2016 Smithsonian Folklife Festival’s “Sounds of California in Washington DC on the National Mall in July 2016.”